techtraits/techtraits-blog/_posts/2012-06-26-Amazon-DynamoDB--Quick-Introduction.markdown

 <h5>Basic API and provisioning:</h5>
 <p style="text-align: justify;">
-DynamoDB offers a basic API for table creation, deletion and updating read/write provisioning for a table.
+DynamoDB offers a basic API for table creation, deletion and setting the read/write provisioning for a table.
 Put, get, update and delete operations are supported for individual items.
 Updates can be conditional and can be used for optimistic concurrency control.
 DynamoDB also offers a query operation for searching based on the values of primary key attributes and a scan operation which as the name implies can be used to scan the entire table.</p>